Graffiti in New York City: Beginnings and growth

 Graffiti was growing competitive and artists desired to see their names across the city.
-Around 1974 suspects like Tracy 168, CLIFF 159, QUIK and BLADE ONE started to create works with more than just their names: they added illustrations, full of scenery and cartoon characters, to their tags, laying the groundwork for the mural-car.
-The standards from the early 1970s continue to evolve, and the late 1970s and early 1980s saw new styles and ideas.
+Around 1974 people like Tracy 168, CLIFF 159, QUIK and BLADE ONE started to create works with more than just their names: they added illustrations, full of scenery and cartoon characters, to their tags, laying the groundwork for later subway car murals.
+The standards from the early 1970s continued to evolve, and the late 1970s and early 1980s saw new styles and ideas.
 As graffiti spread beyond Washington Heights and the Bronx, a graffiti crime wave was born.
 Fab 5 Freddy (Friendly Freddie, Fred Brathwaite) was one of the most notorious graffiti figures of that era.
-He notes how differences in spray technique and letters between Upper Manhattan and Brooklyn began to merge in the late 1970s: "out of that came 'Wild Style'."
+He notes how differences in spray technique and letters between Upper Manhattan and Brooklyn began to merge in the late 1970s: "out of that came 'Wild Style.
 Fab 5 Freddy is often credited with helping to spread the influence of graffiti and rap music beyond its early foundations in the Bronx, and making links in the mostly white downtown art and music scenes.
 It was around this time that the established art world started becoming receptive to the graffiti culture for the first time since Hugo Martinez's Razor Gallery in the early 1970s.
 In 1979, Fab 5 Freddy and his graffiti partner, Lee Quiñones, showed their work in the Galleria La Medusa, in Rome, thereby putting graffiti on the art-world map.

 The growth of graffiti in New York City was enabled by its subway system, whose accessibility and interconnectedness emboldened the movement, who now often operated through coordinated efforts.
 It was further left unchecked due to the budgetary restraints on New York City, which limited its ability to remove graffiti and perform transit maintenance.
 Mayor John Lindsay declared the first war on graffiti in 1972, but it would be a while before the city was able and willing to dedicate enough resources to that problem to start impacting the growing subculture.

 The Abraham Beame Administration established a police squad of about 10 police officers to work in anti graffiti capacity.
 The squad attended informal meetings and socialized with minor suspects to gather information to help them apprehend leaders.
 Although the squad gathered information on thousands of graffiti vandals, inadequate manpower prevented them from following through with arrests.

-Graffiti vandal arrests in New York City were reported at around 4,500 between 1972 and 1974, 998 in 1976, 578 in 1977, 272 in 1978, 205 in 1979.
+Graffiti vandal arrests in New York City were reported at around 4,500 between 1972 and 1974, 998 in 1976, 578 in 1977, 272 in 1978, and 205 in 1979.